Wikia/app/JSCONVENTIONS.md

 ###Naming Convensions###

 ####Variables###
 Use lazyCamelCase for all variables unless the variable represents a constructor.
-Constructers should us UpperCamelCase.
+Constructers should use UpperCamelCase.

-Also, try to avoid acronyms and be explicit so it is clear to anyone reading your code what the variable does.
+Try to avoid acronyms and be explicit so it is clear to anyone reading your code what the variable does.
 Since we don't have an uglifier that reduces variable size yet, do this within reason.

-####AMD modules####
+#### AMD Modules ####
 AMD modules should be all lowercase.
 If the code is exension-specific, namespace with the extension.
 ```javascript
 define( 'myextension.mypage' ... )